ICanBoogie/Prototype/README.md

 //}
 ```

-As mentionned before, _façade_ properties are also exported.
+As mentioned before, _façade_ properties are also exported.
 The `to_array()` method should be
-overrode to alter this behaviour.
+overrode to alter this behavior.

-Additionnaly the `to_array_recursive()` method can be used to recursively convert an instance
+Additionally the `to_array_recursive()` method can be used to recursively convert an instance
 into an array, in which case all the instances of the tree implementing [ToArray][]
 or [ToArrayRecursive][] are converted into arrays.